Parikrama

 Parikrama or Pradakshina is clockwise circumambulation of sacred entities, and the path along which this is performed, as practiced in the Indic religions – Hinduism, Buddhism, Sikhism and Jainism.
 In Buddhism, it refers only to the path along which this is performed.

-Typically, in Indic-religions the parikrama is done after completion of traditional worship (puja) and after paying homage to the deity.
+In Indic religions, the parikrama is typically done after completion of traditional worship (puja) and after paying homage to the deity.
 Parikrama must be done with dhyāna (spiritual contemplation and meditation).

-In Hinduism, parikarma of religious deities in a temple, sacred rivers, sacred hills and a close cluster of temples as a symbol of prayer is an integral part of Hindu worship.
+In Hinduism, parikrama of religious deities in a temple, sacred rivers, sacred hills and a close cluster of temples as a symbol of prayer is an integral part of Hindu worship.
 Hindu temple architecture include various Pradakshina paths.
-There could a parikarma path surrounding the chief deity, and several other broader paths concentric to main path through it is not uncommon to find non-concentric parikrama paths.
+There could a parikrama path surrounding the chief deity and several other broader paths concentric to the main path, although it is not uncommon to find non-concentric parikrama paths.
 At times the outermost parikrama path covers the whole village, town, city, thereby implying that the length of the path can stretch.
-Parikrama is also done around the sacred Peepal tree, tulsi (Indian basil plant), and agni (sacred fire or the fire God), and agni parikrama is a part of the Hindu wedding ceremony.
+Parikrama is also done around the sacred Peepal tree, tulsi (Indian basil plant), and agni (sacred fire or the fire God), and agni parikrama, known as Mangal phera, is a part of the Hindu wedding ceremony.

+In Sikhism, the term is used in an architectural manner to refer to a circumambulatory terrace around a sarovar (temple-tank), such as the one found in the Golden Temple complex in Amritsar.